MYALLTEST/gatling-jms-jasonk000/README.md

 ===========
 A simple JMS Gatling test library.
 Gatling provides a simple and relatively pretty performance test framework. http://gatling-tool.org/

-Currently this library runs "synchronously" in the Gatling query threads.

 Example
 ===========
 Short example, assuming FFMQ on localhost, using a reqreply query, to the queue named 'jmstestq'.